golemfactory/concent-deployment/README.md

 This assumes that:
 - The service can connect to a Concent cluster at `concent.golem.network:9055`.
 - `85cZzVjahnRpUBwm0zlNnqTdYom1LF1P1WNShLg17cmhN2Us` is Concent's public key encoded in base64.
-- There's a shell variable called `ETHEREUM_RPIVATE_KEY` and it contains base64-encoded private key of the Concent contract.
+- There's a shell variable called `ETHEREUM_PRIVATE_KEY` and it contains base64-encoded private key of the Ethereum account authorized to move funds owned by the deposit contract.
 - There's a shell variable called `SIGNING_SERVICE_PRIVATE_KEY` and it contains base64-encoded private key for signing Golem Messages created by the Signing Service.
 - There's a shell variable called `SENTRY_DSN` that contains the secret ID that allows submitting crash report to a [Sentry](https://sentry.io) project.
     The one given above is just an example.